jayalmaraz/jay-almaraz.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "How to use Campfire, Campfire best practices & tutorials, volunteer management tips | Product guide."
+description: "How to use Volaby, Volaby best practices & tutorials, volunteer management tips | Product guide."
 permalink: /
 ---

-# Handy Campfire Guides
+# Handy Volaby Guides

 Check out some of the popular guides here, search for something above, or use the menus to the left to browse all guides.